 Accreditation enables museums and governing bodies to assess their current performance, and it supports them in planning and developing their services.
 It helps with:

-A quality standard that serves as an authoritative benchmark for assessing performance, rewarding achievement and driving improvement.
+It is quality standard that serves as an authoritative benchmark for assessing performance, rewarding achievement and driving improvement.

-It raises awareness and understanding of museums, so building confidence and credibility both within the governing body and among the public.
+It raises awareness and understanding of museums, building confidence and credibility both within the governing body and among the public.

 It helps museums to improve their focus on meeting users' needs and interests and developing their workforce.

 It helps museums to examine their services and to encourage joint working within and between organisations.